 The Brisbane River makes its way straight through the centre of Brisbane, so ferries are a popular way to get around.
 The free CityHopper ferry operates between Sydney Street and North Quay terminals, and is an easy way to move between the city centre and South Bank.
 With a Go Card you can also catch the CityCat ferry, which will take you to attractions like Eat Street Northshore and the City Botanic Gardens.
 If you don’t have a Go Card, single tickets can be purchased on board.

 Getting to and from the airport

 To get between Brisbane city centre and Brisbane Airport (both domestic and international terminals), catch the Airtrain from Central Station.
 Travel time between the city and airport is around 20 minutes, with services running every 15-30 minutes.
-You can use a Go Card for your fare or purchase single tickets for travel, which cost $18.50 each way or $35 return for adults.
+You can use a Go Card for your fare or purchase single tickets for travel.
 Discounts are available if your tickets are purchased in advance though the Airtrain website.